ncksllvn/roomswithlove.org/index.md

     community by picking up donations to support those in need around us.</p> <p>We were featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a>.</p>
   picture:
-    file: "/kim-and-jerry.jpg"
+    file: "/kim-and-jerry-3.jpg"
-    description: Kim and Jerry in front of their truck with furniture in it
+    description: Kim and Jerry of Rooms With Love smiling together in front of a storage unit
 itemsNeeded:
   headline: Items needed
-  content: We are currently looking for the following gently used items.
+  content: We are currently looking for the following <strong>gently used</strong> items.
   items:
   - name: Living rooms
     description: Couches, love seats, end tables